tcltk/tcl/doc/markdown/define.md

 : This deletes each of the methods called *name* from an object.
 The methods must have previously existed in that object (e.g., because it was created through **oo::objdefine method**).
 Does not affect the classes that the object is an instance of, or remove the exposure of those class-provided methods in the instance of that class.

 [filter]{.cmd} [-slotOperation]{.optarg} [methodName]{.optdot}
-: This slot (see **SLOTTED DEFINITIONS** below) sets or updates the list of method names that are used to guard whether a method call to the object may be called and what the method's results are.
+: This slot (see [Slotted definitions] below) sets or updates the list of method names that are used to guard whether a method call to the object may be called and what the method's results are.
 Each *methodName* names a single filtering method (which may be exposed or not exposed); it is not an error for a non-existent method to be named.
 Note that the actual list of filters also depends on the filters set upon any classes that the object is an instance of.
 By default, this slot works by appending.

 [renamemethod]{.cmd} [fromName]{.arg} [toName]{.arg}
 : This renames the method called *fromName* in an object to *toName*.
 The method must have previously existed in the object, and *toName* must not previously refer to a method in that object.
 Does not affect the classes that the object is an instance of and cannot rename in an instance object the methods provided by those classes (though a **oo::objdefine forward**ed method may provide an equivalent capability).
 Does not change the export status of the method; if it was exported before, it will be afterwards.